The Godfather: Casting

+Robert De Niro originally was given the part of Paulie Gatto.
+A spot in The Gang That Couldn't Shoot Straight opened up after Al Pacino quit the project in favor of The Godfather, which led De Niro to audition for the role and leave The Godfather after receiving the part.
+De Niro was also cast for the role of Sonny Corleone.
+After De Niro quit, Johnny Martino was given the role of Gatto.
 Coppola gave several roles in the film to family members.
 He gave his sister, Talia Shire, the role of Connie Corleone.
-His daughter Sofia played Michael Francis Rizzi, Connie's and Carlo's newborn son.
+His daughter Sofia, then an infant, appeared as Michael Francis Rizzi, Connie's and Carlo's newborn son.
 Carmine Coppola, his father, appeared in the film as an extra playing a piano during a scene.
 Coppola's wife, mother, and two sons all appeared as extras in the picture.
 Several smaller roles, like Luca Brasi, were cast after the filming had started.
+Ruddy's casting choices would earn him more approval from the Italian-American Civil Rights League, with Anthony Colombo reported to have made Ruddy a league captain after the meeting where the film's bit players and extras were chosen.

 Filming

 Before the filming began, the cast received a two-week period for rehearsal, which included a dinner where each actor and actress had to assume character for its duration.
 Filming was scheduled to begin on March 29, 1971, with the scene between Michael Corleone and Kay Adams as they leave Best & Co. in New York City after shopping for Christmas gifts.
 The weather on March 23 predicted snow flurries, which caused Ruddy to move the filming date forward; snow did not materialize and a snow machine was used.
 Principal filming in New York continued until July 2, 1971.
 Coppola asked for a three-week break before heading overseas to film in Sicily.
 Following the crew's departure for Sicily, Paramount announced that the release date would be moved to early 1972.

 Cinematographer Gordon Willis initially turned down the opportunity to film The Godfather because the production seemed "chaotic" to him.
 After Willis later accepted the offer, he and Coppola agreed to not use any modern filming devices, helicopters, or zoom lenses.
-Willis and Coppola chose to use a "tableau format" of filming to make it seem as if it was viewed like a painting.
-He made use of shadows and low light levels throughout the film to showcase psychological developments.
+Willis and Coppola chose to use a "tableau format" of filming to make it seem like a painting.
+He made use of shadows and low light levels throughout the film to show psychological developments.
 Willis and Coppola agreed to interplay light and dark scenes throughout the film.
 Willis underexposed the film in order to create a "yellow tone".
 The scenes in Sicily were shot to display the countryside and "display a more romantic land," giving these scenes a "softer, more romantic" feel than the New York scenes.